Recognizing Anxiety in Children

 - has difficulty calming down when upset

-- exhibits recurrent physical symptoms such as headaches and/or stomach aches for reasons other than medical
+- reports recurrent physical symptoms such as headaches and/or stomach aches for reasons other than medical

-- exhibits inability to sit still or short attention span
+- inability to sit still or short attention span

-- displays excessive anger when presented with certain situations or individuals
+- excessive anger when encountering certain situations or people

-- displays fear of failure, embarrassment or rejection, therefore prefers to be alone
+- fear of failure, embarrassment or rejection therefore, prefers to be alone

 - avoids or is upset by listening to certain stories, news or TV shows